Why Sunday Morning Misfit?

 Memphis is the place I learned to live...

 I moved to the south to pursue my degree in songwriting at Visible Music College.
 There, I met my wonderful husband Daniel, and my bandmates, You The Few.
 College is where I learned to ask hard questions and seek harder answers.
 It's where I grew curious and truly hungry in my faith and my art.
 So hungry that I pursued my master's degree in cultural apologetics at Houston Baptist University.
 My love of education led me back to Visible for a time as head of the songwriting division and professor of modern music and philosophy.
-My love of writing led me to a career in public relations, HM Magazine and this blog.
+My love of writing led me to a career in public relations at global, local, and my own agency, Noise Gate PR, as a writer for HM Magazine, and this blog.
 In every outlet, my obsession with creation spills all over the paper.
 It's easy to understand why Sunday mornings are a big part of my life...

 So why a misfit?
 Because I want to stretch my mind and imagination.
 I want to challenge the status quo and the contemporary picture of Christianity.
 I want to scream my beliefs, not just sing them.
 I want to build bridges across chasms, advocate cultural balance, initiate dialogue, and stimulate intellectual curiosity.
 I want to be swallowed by creation because of my radical love of the Creator.
 I don't want to look like a "good Christian girl."
 I want to be a warrior, broken and used up by God for His masterpiece - each element uniquely fractured to perfection.
 I want to be a misfit to this world, molded for heaven, shaped for eternity.